The Cute Syndrome Foundation: SCN8A Epilepsy Support, Awareness, and Research

 About SCN8A

-One letter is out of place in a string of billions of letters.
-SCN8A DEE, often called SCN8A Epilepsy, is a rare disorder that causes a range of symptoms that can include severe epilepsy, developmental delay, and other medical challenges.
+SCN8A is a rare disorder that causes a range of symptoms that can include severe epilepsy, developmental delay, and other medical challenges.
 Every person with this condition is affected differently and with varying severity.
-They can be left without seizure control for long periods, which can a lifelong impact on their development.
 While choosing medications is a process of trial and error, with the help of several physicians, TCSF has developed a Clinician Reference Guide that can help guide your physician in best practices on medications to try (and to avoid).

 What is SCN8A?